AndyFul/Hard_Configurator/README.md

 ## WARNING!
-Hard_Configurator (H_C) is intended for the home environment.
-It is assumed that users avoid configuring security features commonly used in Enterprises, such as GPO or AppLocker.
+Hard_Configurator (H_C) is intended for use in the home environment.
+It is assumed that users avoid configuring security features commonly used in Enterprises, such as Group Policy Object (GPO) or AppLocker.
 The settings applied by those security features can tamper with H_C (more info available in the section "Software  incompatibilities").
-If necessary, the home Administrators can block GPedit functionality on the concrete user account via Windows Registry:
+If necessary, the home Administrators can block GPedit functionality on the concrete Administrator account via Windows Registry:

 Windows Registry Editor Version 5.00